thenexthub/Codira/stdlib/public/BinaryParsing/BinaryParsing/Documentation.docc/BinaryParsing.md

 # ``BinaryParsing``

-A library for building safe, efficient binary parsers in Swift.
+A library for building safe, efficient binary parsers in Codira.

 ## Overview